Sustainability | SocietyRespect for Human Rights

 Our policies for respecting human rights

 The TDK Group Policy on Human Rights was formulated in 2016.
 We respect and support international norms on human rights including the International Bill of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the OECD Guidelines for Multinational Enterprises, and the Children’s Rights and Business Principles.
-Based on the framework of the UN Guiding Principles on Business and Human Rights, TDK promotes the correct understanding of potential human rights issues and takes steps to address them, not only within the business operations of the TDK Group itself but also throughout the value chain.
-We expect our business partners and suppliers to understand and support the TDK Group Policy on Human Rights, and we also include the prohibition of forced labor in the TDK Supplier Code of Conduct and require our business partners and suppliers to comply with it.
+Based on the framework of the UN Guiding Principles on Business and Human Rights, TDK promotes the correct understanding of potential human rights issues and takes steps to address them, not only within the business operations of the TDK itself but also throughout the value chain.
+We expect our business partners and suppliers to understand and support the TDK Group Policy on Human Rights, and we also include the prohibition of child and forced labor in the TDK Supplier Code of Conduct and require our business partners and suppliers to comply with it.

 Due Diligence Process

-The TDK Group undertakes human rights due diligence processes and promotes its due diligence activities in line with the procedures set out in the UN Guiding Principles on Business and Human Rights.
+The TDK undertakes human rights due diligence processes and promotes its due diligence activities in line with the procedures set out in the UN Guiding Principles on Business and Human Rights.
 We also continue to dialogue with internal/external parties and stakeholders to make our activities more effective.

 Human Rights Due Diligence Process of TDK Group